aerogear-attic/aerogear-aerodoc-web/readme.md

-# aerogear-push-quickstart-web
+# aerogear-aerodoc-web

-This Web Application is a showcase / quickstart part of Aerogear's Unified Push facilities.
+This Web Application is a showcase / quickstart part of Aerogear's UnifiedPush facilities.
-It acts as a client for the aerodoc backend application : https://github.com/aerogear/aerogear-push-quickstart-backend
+It acts as a client for the AeroDoc backend application : https://github.com/aerogear/aerogear-aerodoc-backend

 ## Prerequisites

-* Be sure to have a running instance of a Push Server.
-Instructions can be found [here](https://github.com/aerogear/aerogear-unified-push-server).
+* Be sure to have a running instance of the UnifiedPush Server.
+Instructions can be found [here](https://github.com/aerogear/aerogear-unifiedpush-server).
-* Be sure to have a running instance of a Simple Push Server.
-Instructions can be found [here](https://github.com/aerogear/aerogear-simple-push-server)
+* Be sure to have a running instance of the SimplePush Server.
+Instructions can be found [here](https://github.com/aerogear/aerogear-simplepush-server)
 * Be sure to have a running instance of Aerodoc.
-Instructions can be found [here](https://github.com/aerogear/aerogear-push-quickstart-backend)
+Instructions can be found [here](https://github.com/aerogear/aerogear-aerodoc-backend)

 ## Configuration